SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/Controls_en/PT-A-AC-M01-003.md

 - [ ] EARLYWATCH
   - [ ] The user should not exist in any client

 - [ ] Other users created by the SAP Solution Manager (SOLMAN_BTC, CONTENTSERV, SMD_BI_RFC, SMD_RFC, SMDAGENT_SAPSolutionManagerSID, SMD_ADMIN, SMD_AGT, SAPSUPPORT, SOLMAN_ADMIN)
   - [ ] Default password must be changed

+- [ ] Self registration for users must be switched off

 ## References:
 - BSI APP.4.2 SAP-ERP-System, APP.4.2.A5 Configuration and protection of the SAP user administration / Konfiguration und Absicherung der SAP-Benutzerverwaltung